tpatalas/tp-neovim-config/README.md

 <!-- vim-markdown-toc -->

-This is the initial basic setup for the Neovim Lua.
+This repo is the resource for the initial setup of the Neovim Lua.
 The primary purpose of this repo is to help you set up Neovim, and none of these setups is meant to provide the best practice.

 ## Installation (Homebrew)